 Time to Test

 As of this article’s publication date, there have been no complaints from NOOK Press™ users regarding the addition of the Sell in Print program.
-For the time being it remains a resource for up-and-coming writers who may not otherwise have a chance through traditional publishing options to become published authors.
+For the time being it remains a resource for up-and-coming authors who may not otherwise have a chance through traditional publishing options to be published.